FREE GROCERY GUIDE

 In the words of fitness expert Debra Atkinson, "When you have a thyroid or autoimmune thyroid condition, what your body shows us [from overdoing it with exercise] is like an amplified version of what happens in the general population.
 It's just that you've got a more narrow road to drive down.
 You don't have the wiggle room that somebody else does."

-These words, while perhaps disheartening, can also be validating for those of us who may have wondered why certain workouts don't agree with us, or what once worked for us, no longer does.
+These words, while perhaps disheartening, can also be validating for those of us who may have wondered why certain workouts don't agree with us, or why what once worked for us no longer does.

-Atkinson echoes Watkins's advice that it's too much if you feel like you need to lay down and take a nap after a workout.
+Atkinson echoes Watkins's advice that it's too much if you feel like lying down and taking a nap after a workout.
 Practice self-care, self-love, and self-compassion by paring back and trying again.
 Keep tweaking until your workouts make you feel better, not worse.
 This is how we find that "Goldilocks" exercise routine that is not too much, not too little, but just right.

 How to Find Your Exercise Sweet Spot: